Łazienki Route

-The road is an important part of the east-west transportation infrastructure of Warsaw.
+The road is an important part of the east–west transportation infrastructure of Warsaw.
 It is classified as a class GP road ("fast traffic road") and has two or three lanes of traffic in each direction.
 The length of the route is 8.1 km.

-The name of the road refers to Łazienki Park and Łazienki Palace, located to the south-west of the Łazienkowski Bridge.
+The name of the road refers to Łazienki Park and Łazienki Palace, located to the south-west of the Łazienki Bridge.